LidkeLab/matlab-instrument-control/README.md

 ```

 ### Graphical user interface
 Instrument component classes in MIC also come equipped with graphical user interfaces (gui).
 Classes inheriting from the same instrument abstract class share a common gui, located in the abstract class folder.
-For all other instrument components, the corresponding gui scripts are stored in the local folder.
+For all other instrument components, the corresponding gui scripts are stored in the instrument's class folder.

 Example:
 ```